More Than Fifty Years of Serving Our Communities

 Since that time, the bank has further expanded, including the Springfield, Mo., and Greater Kansas City markets, and today has more than 270 locations that are part of 16 locally managed banks in more than 120 communities.
-According to the FDIC, total assets now exceed $16 billion.
-Arvest is the largest bank in Arkansas based on total deposits.
+Total assets now exceed $16 billion, and Arvest is the largest bank in Arkansas in terms of deposit market share.

 From a small bank in a small town to a regional bank in towns both small and large, Arvest has and will continue to remain true to the principles and practices that have made it successful in order to guide its future.
 We will always be active and involved members of the communities we serve and we will always work to put the needs of our customers first as we continue to fulfill our mission - People helping people find financial solutions for life.

 Timeline for Arvest Bank Acquisitions or Market Entry